github/developer.github.com/content/guides/best-practices-for-integrators.md

 ## Secure payloads delivered from GitHub

 It's very important that you secure [the payloads sent from GitHub](/v3/activity/events/types/).
-Although no personal information is ever transmitted in a payload, leaking *any* information is not good.
+Although no personal information (like passwords) is ever transmitted in a payload, leaking *any* information is not good.
+Some information that might be sensitive include committer email address or the names of private repositories.

 There are two steps to take in order to secure payloads delivered by GitHub: